-Council is proposing to investigate ways of maximising use of capacity and increasing revenue at the Palmerston Landfill, meaning it would close earlier than its consent expiry date of 2027.
-We are also proposing to remove the contents of the Hampden closed landfill and transfer them to the Palmerston Landfill, if this is cost-effective and we are able to obtain the required consents.
+Council will investigate ways of maximising use of capacity and increasing revenue at the Palmerston Landfill, which means it will close earlier than its consent expiry date of 2027.
+We also propose to remove the contents of the Hampden closed landfill and transfer them to the Palmerston Landfill, but only if this is cost-effective and we can obtain the required consents.